 10.5.1.
-Backup is an activated Keyword Ability that allows the opponent of the turn player to play a card possessing this ability in their hand during the Counter Step of that Attack Sub-Phase when one of their characters is frontal attacked.
+Backup is an activated Keyword Ability that allows the opponent of the turn player to play a card possessing this ability in his or her hand during the Counter Step of that Attack Sub-Phase when one of his or her characters is frontal attacked.

 - 10.5.2.
 "Backup (X), Level (Y) [(Cost)]" refers to "[(Cost)] Choose a defending character that you are a master of.
 That character gets +X power until end of turn.
 This ability can only be played on your opponent's Counter Step if your level is (Y) or higher.". - 10.5.3.
-"When (player) uses "Backup"" refers to "when (player) finishes paying the cost for a "Backup" ability".
+"When (player) use this card's "Backup"" refers to "when the "Backup" ability is resolved".